 Changes across the area

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain over-spending CCG areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
-The 14 target areas include Sussex and East Surrey.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain over-spending CCG areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18; this is the capped expenditure process (CEP).
+The 14 CEP areas include Sussex and East Surrey.
 The measures under discussion include the following: